(updated January 2014)

 This is a list of books I’ve read on transportation, planning, cities, and other related topics.
 I’ll try to separate books by subject, but the broad nature of urbanism many of these books seek to tackle often defies a narrow definition.

 This list is by no means authoritative or complete, I’ll work on adding to it over time.
+The categories also aren’t definitive, but serve as an attempt to provide some organization.

 For various blog and internet items worth sharing, my del.ici.ous feed is available here (also in the blog sidebar)